thuyngch/Parallel-Face-Recognition/README.md

 * To parallelize the original system in Python 3, I use [Process-based “threading” interface](https://docs.python.org/2/library/multiprocessing.html).

 * Note that the GUI-integrated code in the folder "3.GUI-integrated-system" is just used in PC.
-I have not develop any version to run GUI on the Raspberry.
+I have not developed any version to run GUI on the Raspberry.

 VII.Results